-The Company has agreed with Mr Ian Levy as Executive Director in providing the services to the Company at an agreed rate for the calendar year 2021.
+The Company has agreed with Dr Mark Cooksey as Executive Director and Mr Ian Levy as Non-Executive Director in providing the services to the Company at an agreed rate for the calendar year 2022.

 Corporate Service agreement

 The Company has entered into a Corporate Service Agreement with Hudson Asset Management Pty Limited pursuant to which Hudson Asset Management Pty Limited has agreed to provide its management, registered office, administrative accounting and secretarial services.